Harlequin tuskfish: In the aquarium

-The harlequin tuskfish is a moderately difficult fish to maintain in captivity.
-Juveniles can be shy and easily bullied by aggressive tankmates, while adults will be quite aggressive.
-At a minimum, they should be kept in a 120-gallon tank for a single specimen.
-They will accept frozen and meaty foods such as brine shrimp, mysis, and shellfish.
-It is a semi-aggressive fish and ideal tankmates would include angels, tangs, and small triggerfish.
+The harlequin tuskfish is a moderately difficult fish to maintain in captivity: juveniles can be shy and easily bullied by aggressive tankmates, while adults are quite aggressive.
+Ideal tankmates would include marine angelfish, tangs, and small triggerfish.
 However, it will not tolerate its own kind, so there should be only one specimen per tank.
-They are not reef-safe.
-Although they will typically not nip at corals or sessile invertebrates, they will attack and consume crabs, hermit crabs, snails, and shrimp.
+The harlequin tuskfish is not reef-safe: although it does not typically nip at corals or sessile invertebrates, it does attack and consume crabs, hermit crabs, snails, and shrimps.

-A reef temperature of 25 - 28 C is ideal for maintaining the harlequin tuskfish.